 Steve Gormley: [00:12:18] Presently, there is an evolution toward a more professional, traditional management structure within cannabis companies and I think that the biggest misconception about, in particular, cannabis entrepreneurs is that sort of 20th century, 1980s, 1990s myth of the stoner, right?

 Steve Gormley: [00:00:23] When you look at the cannabis entrepreneurs who are successful today, they almost all got their start in the black market and they had to learn how to survive in the black market and then legitimize and then thrive.
 And so the intellectual skill sets among some of the more renowned cannabis entrepreneurs are every bit as robust and every bit as qualified as the titans you meet on Wall Street.

-And I think that there’s a misconception that these businesses are still operated in some capacity as if they’re black market businesses.
+And I think that there’s a misconception that these businesses operate in some capacity as if they’re black market businesses.
 They are not.
 I mean there are still the mom and pops that do.
 There are still certainly black market marijuana sold throughout the United States particularly east of the Mississippi and in Texas but I think the level of professionalism, they don’t get enough accolades for that in my opinion and that’s a common misconception.

 Carlo Alvarez: [00:13:38] That’s definitely something I found as well when trying to contact these interesting CEOs.
 In terms of cannabis companies’ need in order to scale to these giants, what changes do you think they need to make in terms of a financial process?

 Changes to Make in Terms of a Financial Process To Reach Profitability